 The hybrid cloud became popular with more companies and organizations looking to integrate cloud computing into their IT infrastructure.
 This article examines whether the hybrid cloud is the right choice by reviewing its advantages and disadvantages and explaining why an organization chooses this setup.
 You will also receive practical advice to overcome some of the hybrid cloud implementation’s main challenges.

 In a hybrid setup, the two cloud types are public and private clouds.
-Public cloud provides computer resources and services to users via a public Internet connection and shares infrastructure.
+The public cloud provides computer resources and services to users via a public Internet connection and shares infrastructure.

-Customers provide their own computer environment in a private cloud.
-Private cloud environments can be hosting on-site or off-site, but only one client can access them via private connection.
+Customers provide their own computing environment in a private cloud.
+Private cloud environments can be hosted on-site or off-site, but only one client can access them via the private connection.

 Pros and Cons of Hybrid Cloud

 Better ongoing disaster recovery: If you go “all – in” on a cloud type, you’re at the mercy of that particular environment.
 In these cases, recovering from cloud infrastructure failures and business continuity may be harder.
-If you build your own private cloud and it fails, how do you get back with no backups?
-If you rely solely on public cloud services, what if your vendor fails?
+If you build your own private cloud and it fails, how do you get back without any backups?
+If you rely completely on public cloud services, what if your vendor fails?

-Cost savings: Any organization that wants control with its own private cloud faces a dilemma when it comes to temporary and specific workloads that its existing infrastructure can not handle.
+Cost savings: Any organization that wants control with its own private cloud, faces a dilemma when it comes to specific workloads that its existing infrastructure can not handle.
 Take an organization for a large data analysis project.
 Capital cost for additional servers and storage to support a Hadoop cluster quickly becomes prohibitive.